Our guide to Payroll in Ghana

 Maternity Leave

-A female worker, on the production of a medical certificate that is issued by a medical practitioner or a midwife indicating the expected date of her confinement, is entitled to a period of maternity leave of at least 12 weeks in addition to any period of annual leave she is entitled to after her period of confinement.
+A female worker, upon production of a medical certificate from a medical practitioner or midwife stating the expected date of confinement, is entitled to at least 12 weeks’ maternity leave in addition to any annual leave entitlement.
+Maternity leave is fully paid, including all benefits.
+Where the confinement is abnormal or involves multiple births, maternity leave is extended by at least two additional weeks.

 Paternity Leave

-There is no provision for paternity leave in Ghana.
+There is currently no statutory provision for paternity leave in Ghana.

 Sickness